PurnPum/Sketchy-Crystal/README.md

 - Odd Eggs no longer had a set moveset, its just Struggle.

 - HM Moves no longer do anything in-battle (This includes the TM for Rock Smash)

-- HMs are all worth 1250 and all have Sketch.

 - All Shops sell TMs for Sketch.
 In GoldenRod and Cerulean you have to go to the actual TM floor.
 Rock Smash is still avaliable.